-When the Pennsylvania Legislature enacted Cover All Kids – it extended health care coverage to almost every child in Pennsylvania – except the 19,000 statewide who do “not meet the citizenship requirements of Title XXI of the Social Security Act.”
-These 13 words bar children whose parents entered the country with them illegally from enrolling in the state’s CHIP program.
+When the Pennsylvania Legislature was the first in the nation to enact Обложка всех детей, we extended health care coverage to почти every child in Pennsylvania.
+Nearly 20,000 children in PA do not have public coverage because the law banned coverage for kids who do “not meet the citizenship requirements of Title XXI of the Social Security Act.”
+These 13 words bar children who were brought to this country from enrolling in the state’s CHIP program.

-Children First has initiated the new Dream Care campaign to modify state law and enable all children, including the estimated 7,000 undocumented children in southeastern Pennsylvania, to qualify for public health insurance.
+Children First’s Уход за мечтой Coalition is working to modify state law and enable all children, including the estimated 7,000 undocumented children in southeastern Pennsylvania, to qualify for public health insurance and get the care they need.
+Thousands of PA children suffer treatable ailments because their parents can’t afford a doctor:

-To join the list of Dream Care supporting organizations and add your voice to the growing call for health coverage for ALL of Pennsylvania’s children, contact Colleen McCauley, Children First Health Policy Director, at colleenm at childrenfirstpa.org or 215-563-5848 ext.
+Add your voice to the growing call for health coverage for ALL of Pennsylvania’s children by contacting Rosemarie Halt, Interim Health Policy Director, at rosemarieh at childrenfirstPA.org or 215-563-5848 ext.
 331.